EAP

 -

-AS-IS to the RADIUS server.
-(The supplicant and the RADIUS server mutually authenticate via AP.
-AP just acts as a passthru till authentication is finished.) -
+EAP-Responseas-is to the RADIUS server.
+The supplicant and the RADIUS server authenticate via the AP, which acts as a pass-through until authentication completes. -

 The server sends a challenge to the supplicant.